 Rules to encourage Dispatchability of wind and solar resources (D)

 Currently, wind resources that participate in the Participating Intermittent Resources Program (PIRP) become ineligible for the PIRP rules for settlement of imbalances if they submit price Bids into the RTM.
 This can create a disincentive for wind resources to offer Decremental Bids for purposes of efficient congestion management and management of overgeneration conditions.
-In addition, the current DEC Bid floor of $30/MWh is considered by some wind resources to be insufficient to cover opportunity costs of being dispatched down (such as loss of Production Tax Credits).
+In addition, the current DEC Bid floor of $-30/MWh is considered by some wind resources to be insufficient to cover opportunity costs of being dispatched down (such as loss of Production Tax Credits).
 At the same time, projected increases in wind generation make it more important to provide incentives for such Decremental Bids.
-CAISO will begin a process in 2009 to evaluate the existing rules and incentives for wind to become more dispatchable, jointly with related design initiatives.Ramp Rate Enhancements (D)
+CAISO will begin a process in 2009 to evaluate the existing rules and incentives for wind to become more dispatchable, jointly with related design initiatives.

+In their comments CalWEA, LSA and AWEA support this initiative and further suggest the following market design changes – a) change the PIRP rule to permit retention of monthly netting of imbalances if real-time decremental energy bids are submitted and b) lower the $-30/MWh decremental energy bid floor.

+Ramp Rate Enhancements (D)

 Operational ramp rates are used for scheduling and dispatch in real time.
 In order to maintain performance of the software within the required solution timing parameters, the number of operational ramp rate segments supported in the new market design is limited to 4 (versus 10 segments initially contemplated).
 Only 5% of the resources with ramp rates operational ramp-rates defined in the Master File would have ramp rates with more than 4 segments defined.
 Some participants had concerns about the reduction in the number of ramp rate segments.
 After actual performance is determined, the ISO can work with its vendor to determine if additional operational ramp rate segments can be supported.